stephen-fox/wgu/README.md

 wgu expands on wgfwd's functionality with the following features:

+- Automatic address planning mode: Optionally address peers' WireGuard interfaces using their public keys as IPv6 addresses.
+This mode makes it easy to quickly build simple WireGuard networks
 - Specify which side of the tunnel a network listener should be created on
 - Network listener and dialer type customization allows mixing of network protocols (for example: forwarding Unix sockets over TCP / UDP)
 - Support for WireGuard configuration syntax via a configuration file
-- Support for common `wg` helper commands like `genkey` and `pubkey`
+- Support for commonly-used `wg` helper commands like `genkey` and `pubkey`
-- Added additional helper commands like `genconfig` to make setup easier
+- Additional helper commands like `genconfig` to make setup easier
-- Optionally address peers' WireGuard interfaces using their public keys as IPv6 addresses in automatic address planning mode
 - Support for resolving peers' external addresses using DNS hostnames
 - Store the private key in a separate file
 - Expand the WireGuard interface's address and peers' addresses using